DadeOrsu/DSS_answers/Part3.md

 3. **Interacting with the Operating System (OS)**

 - **Priciple of least privilege**: Run programs with the least privilege needed to complete their function.
-  - Determine the minimal user and groupd required
+  - Determine the minimal user and group required
   - Programs requiring root/administrator privileges should drop those privileges after initial tasks are complete, running the majority of their code as a normal user.
 - **Manage Environment Variables**: Treat environment variables (like $PATH$ or $LD_LIBRARY_PATH$) as another source of untrusted input.
 For privileged programs, these must be explicitly reset to "safe" values or their use prevented to avoid attacks like environment variable manipulation in shell scripts.
 - **Handle System Calls Safely**: Do not make incorrect assumptions about the operations of system calls or standard library functions, especially regarding resource optimization, as these can conflict with security goals (e.g., in file shredding).